reactjs/react.dev/src/content/learn/render-and-commit.md

 ## Step 1: Trigger a render {/*step-1-trigger-a-render*/}

-There are two reasons for a component to render:
+There are two reasons for a Component to render:

 1. It's the component's **initial render.**
 2. The component's (or one of its ancestors') **state has been updated.**